Resources for People Living with Diabetes

 Helpline for People Seeking Solutions to Insulin Affordability

-If you're having difficulty affording your insulin, you can talk with a Lilly representative about your personal circumstances and learn about options available to you.
-Call 833.808.1234 between the hours of 9:00 am and 8:00 pm (ET), Monday through Friday.
+If you are having difficulty affording your insulin, you can talk with a Lilly representative about your personal circumstances and learn about options available to you.
+Call 833.808.1234, Monday through Friday, or visit insulinaffordability.com.

 Patient Assistance Program and Resources from Janssen:

 myGvoke™: Patient assistance and resources for Gvoke™ PFS (glucagon injection)